Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/regex-replace-visual-studio-code.md

 :figcaption[Highlighting for the complete example]
 :::

-Now we leave the safety of our search box and execute a replace, so have version control at the ready for those times when things go wrong.
+Now you must leave the safety of your search box and execute a replace, so have version control at the ready for those times when things go wrong.

 ## Pre-flight checks